timdeschryver/ngrx-tslint-rules/README.md

 }
 ```

-To enable all rules, use the `recommended` configuration file.
+To enable all recommended rules, use the `recommended` configuration file.

 ```json
 {